JingweiZuo/jingweizuo.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "M.Sc. in Big Data"
-  institution = "UVSQ / Université Paris-Sacaly, France" year = 2018
+  institution = "UVSQ/University of Paris-Sacaly, France"
+  year = 2018

 [[education.courses]]